tanyalama/lynx_pardinus/README_step1_fluidigm_data_curation.md

 ## Step 4.
 Convert *.csv to GENEPOP format

-This can easily be performed manually following the example in /github/data/*.csv
+Rscript

 ¡Important!

 Allele correspondeces from A,G,T,C to GENEPOP format 0,1,2,3,4.
-No Call and Invalid Call are both treated as missing (000)
+No Call and Invalid Call are both treated as missing (000).

 | A   | G   | C   | T   | Missing |